keymobdev/Adobe-Air-ANE/README.md

   The above is the various advertising platforms require configuration activity, choose according to their own advertising platform, add a corresponding configuration to androidmanifest.xml in activity.

 #### c. add platform resource
-     if you plan to use baidu ,copy biduad_plugin into folder src of   project if you plan to use gdt ,copy gdt_plugin into folder src of   project copy com_keymob_sdks into folder src of project.if you do not want to use admob as default platform ,download other adapters from https://github.com/keymobdev/admob-adapter/archive/master.zip
+     if you plan to use baidu ,copy baidu.jpng into folder src of   project if you plan to use gdt ,copy qq.jpng into folder src of   project copy com_keymob_sdks into folder src of project.if you do not want to use admob as default platform ,download other adapters from https://github.com/keymobdev/admob-adapter/archive/master.zip
      Note: The file name of the adapter can not be modified,only need add one default platform.